 Configure Power BI integration for workspaces

-Microsoft Dynamics 365 for Finance and Operations lets users pin tiles, dashboards, and reports from their own PowerBI.com account to workspaces.
+Users can pin tiles, dashboards, and reports from their own PowerBI.com account to application workspace.

 This functionality requires a one-time configuration of your environment.
-An administrator must do this step to enable Finance and Operations and Microsoft Power BI to communicate and authenticate correctly.
+An administrator must do this step to enable Microsoft Power BI to communicate and authenticate correctly.

 D365User@contoso.com, contacts the PowerBI.com service, Power BI should show only tiles and reports from the user's PowerBI.com subscription.

-By completing this configuration step, you enable Finance and Operations to contact the PowerBI.com service.
+By completing this configuration step, you enable to contact the PowerBI.com service.

 Things you must know before you start

-- You must be a system administrator in Finance and Operations.
+- You must be a system administrator in the application.
 This option is available on the System administration menu.

 - You must have a PowerBI.com account.
 You can create a trial account if you don't have an account.
 (A Pro license isn't required for this configuration step.)